WalterLeinert/enter-exit-logger/README.md

 typescript/javascript method enter/exit logger based on log4js-node

-mlogger helps to generate enter/exit traces for typescript methods using the disposable pattern.
+enter-exit-logger helps to generate enter/exit traces for typescript methods using the disposable pattern.
 The trace logs are created with [log4js-node](https://github.com/nomiddlename/log4js-node).

 ## Installation

 1. Install module:

-    `npm install mlogger --save`
+    `npm install enter-exit-logger --save`

 ## Quick Start

-With MLogger method entry/exit logging can easily be added to typescript code.
+With enter-exit-logger method entry/exit logging can easily be added to typescript code.

 ```typescript
 import { MLogger, using } from 'mlogger';